kristapsdz/homebrew-repo/README.md

-This is the [Homebrew](https://brew.sh) repository for [BSD.lv](https://www.bsd.lv) software.
-It is kept reasonably up to date as we release new BSD.lv software.
+This is the [Homebrew](https://brew.sh) repository for some [BSD.lv](https://www.bsd.lv) software.
+I tend to forget about these, so if you see that the software version is old, please send me an email or raise an issue!

 To use this tap, run: